Cretaceous: Boundaries

 Despite the severity of the K-Pg extinction event, there were significant variations in the rate of extinction between and within different clades.
 Species that depended on photosynthesis declined or became extinct as atmospheric particles blocked solar energy.
 As is the case today, photosynthesizing organisms, such as phytoplankton and land plants, formed the primary part of the food chain in the late Cretaceous, and all else that depended on them suffered, as well.
 Herbivorous animals, which depended on plants and plankton as their food, died out as their food sources became scarce; consequently, the top predators, such as Tyrannosaurus rex, also perished.
-Yet only three major groups of tetrapods disappeared completely; the nonavian dinosaurs, the plesiosaurs and the pterosaurs.
+Yet only three major groups of tetrapods disappeared completely; the non-avian dinosaurs, the plesiosaurs and the pterosaurs.
 The other Cretaceous groups that did not survive into the Cenozoic Era — the ichthyosaurs, last remaining temnospondyls (Koolasuchus), and nonmammalian cynodonts (Tritylodontidae)  —  were already extinct millions of years before the event occurred.

 Coccolithophorids and molluscs, including ammonites, rudists, freshwater snails, and mussels, as well as organisms whose food chain included these shell builders, became extinct or suffered heavy losses.
 For example, ammonites are thought to have been the principal food of mosasaurs, a group of giant marine lizards related to snakes that became extinct at the boundary.

 Omnivores, insectivores, and carrion-eaters survived the extinction event, perhaps because of the increased availability of their food sources.
 At the end of the Cretaceous, there seem to have been no purely herbivorous or carnivorous mammals.
 Mammals and birds that survived the extinction fed on insects, larvae, worms, and snails, which in turn fed on dead plant and animal matter.
 Scientists theorise that these organisms survived the collapse of plant-based food chains because they fed on detritus.

 In stream communities, few groups of animals became extinct.
 Stream communities rely less on food from living plants and more on detritus that washes in from land.
 This particular ecological niche buffered them from extinction.
 Similar, but more complex patterns have been found in the oceans.
 Extinction was more severe among animals living in the water column than among animals living on or in the seafloor.
 Animals in the water column are almost entirely dependent on primary production from living phytoplankton, while animals living on or in the ocean floor feed on detritus or can switch to detritus feeding.